CS 662 Assignment 7: Planning and Decision Trees

 will tell us whether or not to wait for a restaurant on a

-decide how to best deal with this problem.
-You may not edit the data
+best deal with this problem.
+You may add these values to the

-file to add in values; instead, your program must be robust enough to
+dataset; instead, your program must be robust enough to deal with

 Building your decision tree